10 Effective Examples of Redirection in the Classroom for Parents

 Creating Routines: Establishing Predictability to Enhance Learning

-Plus, using visual schedules can make these routines even stronger.
+Plus, using can make these routines even stronger.
 They help kids anticipate transitions, making them feel more secure in their surroundings.
 Let’s explore this together and see how these small changes can make a big difference in your child’s experience!

 The central idea is about establishing routines, and the branches show why they're important and how you can implement them.
 Each color represents a different aspect of the routines, making it easy to see how they connect.